Get Started with Web Chat

 - Describe the benefits of live web chat.

-- Describe what a snap-in is.
+- Describe what an embedded chat window is.

 - Use a guided setup flow to set up web chat.